The 12 Best Online Banks for Checking and Savings Accounts

 8. Discover Bank

-Why we like this bank: Discover Bank features both savings and checking accounts.
-Discover’s checking account is a rewards account, meaning you earn cash back for debit card usage instead of interest on the money in the account.
+Why we like this online bank: Discover Bank features both savings and checking accounts.
+Discover’s checking account is a rewards account, meaning you earn cash back for debit card purchases instead of interest on the money in the bank account.
 The savings account has a 2.10% APY.

 Potential pitfalls: You cannot get an auto loan through Discover Bank.
 The account also charges overdraft fees.